Why stress and anxiety make you gain weight and how to control it

 - You avoid the bathroom mirror and the scale.

-- Feeling healthy, fit and good about yourself.
+- Feel healthy, fit and good about yourself.

 - Regain control of your schedule and your body.